Posts Tagged ‘venture capital’

 Walker Twitter Highlights: January 17th – 23rd

-Sunday, January 24th, 2010
+by Scott Edward Walker on January 24th, 2010

 For those of you who missed this week’s Twitter updates, below you’ll find highlights of our top tweets.
-If you would like to see all of our tweets (or if you would like to receive an RSS feed of them), you can do so here
+If you would like to see all of our tweets (or if you would like to receive an RSS feed of them), you can do so here.

 If you have any questions or comments with respect to any of the tweets below, please contact us through the comments section of this post.
 Many thanks, Scott